moneybutton/yours-channels/docs/yours_lightning_03.md

 **storeRevocationSecret(secret).** Stores the revocation secret of the other party.

-**buildCommitmentTx().** Builds and signs a commitment transaction.
-Still needs to be signed by the other party though.
+**buildCommitmentTx(amount).** Builds and signs a commitment transaction.
+Still needs to be signed by the other party.

+**acceptCommitmentTx(txb).** Check if payment should be accepted.
+If so sign and return.